onestardao/WFGY/TensionUniverse/BlackHole/Q127_data_entropy_truth_synthetic_worlds.md

 * Output: a scalar in a fixed range, for example `[0, 1]`, measuring pattern redundancy in synthetic data for context `C`.
 * Interpretation:

-  * Higher `R_pattern` means many synthetic samples in `C` share repeated structures.
+  * higher `R_pattern` means many synthetic samples in `C` share repeated structures;
-  * The mapping from raw data to this score is not specified, only its existence and range.
+  * the mapping from raw data to this score is not specified, only its existence and range.

 3. Cross model agreement observable